origin-42/awesome-tech-blog/README.md

 ### Problem

-This provides an easy to use place to login, create, and share ideas with like minded individuals.
+This provides an easy-to-use place to log in, create, and share ideas with like-minded individuals.

 ### Information